 Note: When tightening these mounting screws, leave the slots of the screws in a vertical (up and down) position.
 This will allow any moisture to run through the slot and help prevent rusting.

-Dolce Electric Company has scheduled in-office electricians Mesa AZ homeowners and businesses can call and consult with free of charge today, Saturday, January 19th, 2019, from 7:00 AM until 5:00 PM.
+Dolce Electric Company has scheduled in-office electricians Mesa AZ homeowners and businesses can call and consult with free of charge Monday thru Friday, from 8:00 AM until 5:00 PM.
 They can assist you with the installation of your GFCI outlet or any other electrical questions you may have.